andro951/WeaponEnchantments/Readme.md

 ![Tooltip](GithubSprites/MusketTooltip.png)
 ## Crafting and Upgrading Enchantments

+Most enchantments can be upgraded with a new containment and some essence.

+There are 5 tiers:
+0. Basic
+1. Medium
+2. Rare
+3. Super Rare
+4. Ultra Rare
+> Some enchantments are tier 4 exclusive, as is the case of the Spelunkner Enchantment.
+(This is temporary until the mechanics are in place to have lower tiers.)

 ### Essence
 ![Basic Essence](/Items/Sprites/EnchantmentEssenceBasic.png)
 ![Common Essence](/Items/Sprites/EnchantmentEssenceCommon.png)

-This is the mod's main currency.
-They represent solidified experience and are automatically stored in the enchanting table inventory (like a piggy bank).
+Essence represent solidified experience and are automatically stored in the enchanting table inventory (like a piggy bank).
 They can be used to...
 * Upgrade enchantments.
 * Infuse it's XP value into items.

 There are 5 Essence types, each worth more than the last:
-1. Basic
+0. Basic
-2. Common
+1. Common
-3. Rare
+2. Rare
-4. Super Rare
+3. Super Rare
-5. Ultra Rare
+4. Ultra Rare

 ### Containments
 ![Containment](/Items/Sprites/Containment.png)